RobertRautenbach/Open-Source-Battle-Bot/README.md

 # Installation

-You might need to use sudo before every pip3 command.
+You might need to use sudo before every `pip` command.

 ```
 pip install --user pyinstaller